artthirt/xml2json/README.md

 <b>Compile:</b><br>
 <pre>
     for use Qt add -DWITH_QT=ON
-    for use libxml2 and jsoncpp do not this variable
+    for use libxml2 and jsoncpp do not set this variable
  </pre>

 <b>Usage:</b><br>